andylou0102/react-api/README.md

 ## Quick start :
- First you have to download this file, then you can execute this with following instructions :
+ First you have to download this file and then you can execute this with following instructions :
 ```
 Run "npm install"
 ```